Echo Buds from Amazon sticks Alexa inside your ears

 Amazon promises up to five hours of battery with a single charge and 20 hours when using the charge in the included case.

-This is a developing story.
-For all the news from Amazon's Fall 2019 event, see everything Amazon announced today.
+For all the news from Amazon's fall 2019 event, see everything Amazon announced today.

+The article was originally published on Sept.
+25. It has sense been updated.

 Discuss: Echo Buds from Amazon sticks Alexa inside your ears